mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A group can always be created by initializing a one-member group and using adding members individually.
 For cases where the initial list of members is known, the Init message allows a group to be created more efficiently.
-When shared, Init messages MUST be sent unencrypted in an MLSPlaintext.
+Init messages MUST be sent unencrypted in an MLSPlaintext.

 ~~~~~
 struct {